Wednesday 29 June, 2016 13.00 EDT

 Before you start taking tenofovir, tell your doctor if you have bone problems or thinner-than-normal bones (osteopenia or osteoporosis).

-In clinical trials of regimens containing tenofovir, thinner bones in the spine and elsewhere have occurred.
+In clinical trials of regimens containing tenofovir in people with HIV, thinner bones in the spine and elsewhere have occurred.
 Thinner bones are generally weaker and are at increased risk for breaking (fractures) should accidents or trauma occur.

 Researchers are not certain why bone thinning may occur in some people exposed to tenofovir.
 One theory is that bones became thinner because tenofovir appears to have caused the kidneys to malfunction.
 The kidneys filter blood, putting waste materials into the urine and returning nutrients back to the blood.
 In the cases of tenofovir-associated bone loss, damaged kidneys may not be able to restore bone-building nutrients back to the blood.

-(For more information about vitamin D and bones, see CATIE’s A Practical Guide to Nutrition for People Living with HIV.)
+(For more information about vitamin D and bones, see CATIE’s A Practical Guide to Nutrition for People Living with HIV and A Practical Guide to a Healthy Body for People Living with HIV.)

 5. Skin discolouration